Ash Scattering at Sea in Long Beach, CA – Private Boat Services

 What kind of vessels are offered for Long Beach ash scattering trips?

-From Long Beach, families may select from several vessel.
-We can accomodate up to 140 people on our larger yacht.
+From Long Beach, families may select from several vessels.
+We can accommodate up to 140 people on our larger yacht.
 Each craft is fully licensed, captained by an experienced maritime professional, and fitted to provide a respectful and comfortable atmosphere for your commemorative sea burial.

 What is the best time of year or day for scattering ashes in Long Beach?